ObsMod/pylawr/docs/source/user/attenuation.rst

 attenuation based on the maximum apparent attenuation comparing reflectivities of attenuation-influenced frequency bands (X-band) and observations from less attenuated radar systems (C-band) :cite:`lengfeld2016`.
-The reflectivites have to be on the same grid.
+The reflectivities have to be on the same grid.
-One approach is to interpolate the reflectivites on a joint coarse grid, estimate the attenuation and interpolate the attenuation on the fine grid of the attenuation-influenced frequency band.
+One approach is to interpolate the reflectivities on a joint coarse grid, estimate the attenuation and interpolate the attenuation on the fine grid of the attenuation-influenced frequency band.